upper/site/tour/tutorials/sql-builder/01/README.md

 ```

 The `Selector` interface also features a special `Iterator` method to create an
-iterator and go through results one by one:
+iterator and go through the results one by one:

 ```go
 iter := q.Iterator()